KeesOG/Internal-DLL-Hack-Wesnoth1.14.9-print-enemy-gold/README.md

-# 🏰 Internal DLL codecave Wesnoth Hack by KeesOG 🎮

-## 📝 Overview
-Welcome to the Wesnoth Hack repository!
-This project features a dynamic link library (DLL) hack for the game **Battle for Wesnoth**, engineered to boost your gold value by injecting a custom codecave directly into the game's process. 🪄

-## ✨ Features
-- **💰 Dynamic Gold Modification:** Automatically set your gold to **420** by opening the terrain description in-game.
-- **🛎️ Injection Notification:** Receive a message box notification upon successful DLL injection.
-- **🧩 Inline Assembly:** Utilizes inline assembly for efficient and seamless integration into the game.

-## ⚙️ Technical Details

-### 🧠 Memory Address Resolution
-1. **🗺️ Player Base Address Identification:**
-   - The player's data base address is a constant pointer at `0x017EED18`, serving as the launch point for accessing player-specific memory data.

-2. **🔗 Navigating Pointer Chains:**
-   - From `player_base`, compute `game_base` by dereferencing `player_base` and adding `0xA90`.
-   - Locate the player's gold value address by further dereferencing `game_base` and adding `0x4`.

-### 🛠️ Codecave Implementation
-1. **📌 Memory Hook:**
-   - The DLL hooks into a specific location in the game's code at `0x00CCAF8A`.
-This hook redirects the game's execution flow to a codecave where custom code is executed.

-2. **🧮 Address Calculation:**
-   - Calculate the player base, game base, and gold addresses in memory using the pointer chains.

-3. **🏅 Gold Modification:**
-   - Within the codecave, set the player's gold amount to **420** whenever the terrain description is opened in-game.

-4. **🔄 Execution Redirection:**
-   - Restore the game's original instructions and redirect execution back to the game's original flow at address `0x00CCAF90`.

-### 🔐 Memory Management and Protection
-1. **🛡️ Memory Protection:**
-   - Change the memory protection of the hook location to allow code execution modification using `VirtualProtect`.

-2. **🔧 Hook Installation:**
-   - Write a jump instruction at the hook location to redirect execution to the codecave.
-This involves:
-     - ✍️ Writing the JMP opcode (`0xE9`).
-     - 📏 Calculating and writing the relative address for the jump.
-     - 🔄 Adding a NOP instruction (`0x90`) to align the code.

-3. **🧵 Thread Injection and Monitoring:**
-   - Upon DLL load, the DLL creates a new thread to monitor and manage the in-game actions.
-This thread ensures the hack remains active and responsive.

-4. **🛡️ Memory Safety:**
-   - Ensure memory integrity by restoring the original protection settings after modifying the hook location.
-This prevents other processes from inadvertently writing to or corrupting the game memory.

-## 🚀 Installation
-1. **🔧 Compile the DLL:**
-   - Use a C++ compiler to compile the source code into a DLL file.
-2. **🔗 Inject the DLL:**
-   - Utilize a DLL injector to inject the compiled DLL into the Battle for Wesnoth process.
-3. **✨ Activate the Hack:**
-   - Open the terrain description in-game to set your gold to **420**.
+# Game Memory Manipulation with DLL Injection

+**Author: KeesOG**

+## 🎮 Overview
+Ready to dive into the exhilarating world of game hacking?
+This project is all about tapping into a game's memory and tweaking in-game values for fun and learning.
+By injecting a DLL, you can reveal the enemy's gold value right in the game.
+We'll journey through memory pointers, carve out our secret code cave, and change memory protections.
+Let’s uncover the magic behind the scenes!

+---

+## Key Components

+### 🔑 Memory Pointers
+Think of these as coordinates on a treasure map, leading us to specific spots in the game's memory.
+We'll use pointers like `player_base`, `game_base`, and `enemy_gold` to locate and change the data we want.

+### 🕳 Code Cave
+This is our secret hideout in the game’s memory—a safe spot where we can insert our custom code without messing up the game's normal operations.

+### 🔒 Memory Protection
+The game's memory is usually guarded to block unauthorized changes.
+We’ll use some clever techniques to temporarily lift these protections, letting us make the modifications we need.

+---

+## 📜 Detailed Process

+### 🛠 DLL Injection

+- **Initialization:** When our DLL is injected, it begins by setting up the environment.
+This includes tweaking the memory protection settings at a specific spot so we can write our instructions there.

+### 🔌 Hooking the Assembly Call

+- **Inserting the Jump:** At a key point in the game’s code, we insert a jump instruction.
+This redirects the game’s execution to our custom code cave.
+- **Why Assembly?:** Assembly language lets us directly interact with the CPU's registers and instructions, giving us precise control over the game’s behavior.

+### 🏴‍☠️ Retrieving Enemy Gold

+- **Pointer Navigation:** We follow a series of pointers to find the enemy gold value, like following breadcrumbs through the game's memory.

+### ✍️ Modifying the String

+- **Conversion:** We convert the enemy gold value into a string format.
+- **Inserting the String:** Our custom code updates the game's memory to display this gold value, by directly manipulating the CPU's registers and memory addresses within our code cave.

+### 🧩 Understanding the Registers

+- **Pushad and Popad:** These instructions save and restore all general-purpose registers, ensuring our changes don’t interfere with the game’s normal operations.
+- **Registers in Action:** By moving the converted gold value into specific registers, we can update the game's display string.
+For example, using the `eax` register to point to the string location and `bl` to hold each byte of the gold value.

+### 🔄 Restoring Original Functionality

+- **Calling the Original Function:** After tweaking the string, we call the original function to keep the game running smoothly.
+- **Returning to Normal:** Finally, we jump back to the original return address, letting the game continue as normal.

+---

+## 🚀 Usage

+1. **Compile the DLL:** Set up your development environment and compile the provided C++ code into a DLL.
+2. **Inject the DLL:** Use a DLL injector tool to inject your compiled DLL into the game’s process.
+3. **Observe the Magic:** Once injected, watch as the enemy gold value is displayed in-game, right where you wanted it!

+---

 ## ⚠️ Disclaimer
-Use this hack at your own risk.
-Modifying game memory can lead to unpredictable behavior and may violate the game's terms of service.
-Always back up your game data before using hacks or modifications.
+This code is for educational purposes only.
+Using it in online games without authorization can violate terms of service and lead to consequences.
+Always use this knowledge responsibly and ethically.

+---

-## 📜 License
+## 📄 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+MIT License